Metro service area

 Office-hour peaks

-Cross-city commutes
+Cross-city commuting

 Public Wi-Fi handoffs

-Networks: home, office, public Wi-Fi, mobile data
+Networks: home, office, public Wi-Fi, and mobile data

 Office network checklist